PTI govt to consider changes in economic team: Asad Umar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: With the possibility of changes in economic team at key positions, minister for finance-in-waiting Asad Umar has said the Pakistan Tehreek-e-Insaf (PTI) government would arrange roadshows at important destinations of the world for getting substantial investment through a dollar denominated bond after assuming reins of power.
+ISLAMABAD: With possibility of changes in economic team at key positions, minister for finance-in-waiting Asad Umar has said the Pakistan Tehreek-e-Insaf (PTI) government would arrange road shows at important destinations of the world for getting substantial investment through dollar denominated bond after assuming reins of power.

-Asad Umar said he could not give any time-frame for launching the dollar-denominated bond to lure billions of dollars investment from expatriate Pakistanis because the coming government would have to go into details to find out whether the ministries-selected financial advisers or the coming government would do that.
+Asad Umar said he could not give any timeframe for launching dollar-denominated bond to lure billions of dollars investment from expatriate Pakistanis because the coming government would have to go into details to find out whether the ministries selected financial advisers or the coming government would do that.
 The PTI leader said it could take long time as the coming government would have to complete required procedures for selection of financial advisers.
-“We can go into market by arranging roadshows if relevant ministries have already selected financial advisers in one or two months time-frame,” he added.
+“We can go into market by arranging road shows if relevant ministries have already selected financial advisers in one or two months timeframe,” he added.

 Sources said the PTI government might prefer to bring in someone from private sector as the FBR chairman, but Asad Umar was non-committal on this issue and contended that that they would make appointments on merit.

-ISLAMABAD: With the possibility of changes in economic team at key positions, minister for finance-in-waiting Asad Umar has said the Pakistan Tehreek-e-Insaf (PTI) government would arrange roadshows at important destinations of the world for getting substantial investment through a dollar denominated bond after assuming reins of power.
+ISLAMABAD: With possibility of changes in economic team at key positions, minister for finance-in-waiting Asad Umar has said the Pakistan Tehreek-e-Insaf (PTI) government would arrange road shows at important destinations of the world for getting substantial investment through dollar denominated bond after assuming reins of power.

-Asad Umar said he could not give any time-frame for launching the dollar-denominated bond to lure billions of dollars investment from expatriate Pakistanis because the coming government would have to go into details to find out whether the ministries-selected financial advisers or the coming government would do that.
+Asad Umar said he could not give any timeframe for launching dollar-denominated bond to lure billions of dollars investment from expatriate Pakistanis because the coming government would have to go into details to find out whether the ministries selected financial advisers or the coming government would do that.
 The PTI leader said it could take long time as the coming government would have to complete required procedures for selection of financial advisers.
-“We can go into market by arranging roadshows if relevant ministries have already selected financial advisers in one or two months time-frame,” he added.
+“We can go into market by arranging road shows if relevant ministries have already selected financial advisers in one or two months timeframe,” he added.

 Sources said the PTI government might prefer to bring in someone from private sector as the FBR chairman, but Asad Umar was non-committal on this issue and contended that that they would make appointments on merit.